-The central state may even block decentralisation processes entirely.
-One theory advanced for the motivations behind the as yet limited devolution of powers in Mozambique is that it leaves the elite in control of the majority of the country's natural and development, where line ministries devolve control and resource to the local authority is, as the case study work has found, extremely rare.
-The more common situation is to have a series of line ministry initiatives, around, for example, water, agriculture, tourism etc., operating, often with the support of donor sector-based support.
+However, the situation found in Amatole District Municipality is not replicated elsewhere in the region.
+The capacity for integrated district planning and development, where line ministries devolve control and resource to the local authority is, as the case study work has found, extremely rare.
+The more common situation is to have a series of line ministry initiatives - around, for example, water, agriculture, tourism etc, - operating, often with the support of donor sector based support.
 These line ministry initiatives very often establish separate, sometimes competing, local institutional structures for implementation and management.
-Sometimes such efforts operate closely with local government (as in the CAMPFIRE programme in Zimbabwe), sometimes in consultation (through, for example, discussions at district council-convened sectoral committees), but very often, such efforts are separate from local government efforts, and may compete with them.
+Sometimes such efforts operate closely with local government (as in the CAMPFIRE programme in Zimbabwe), sometimes in consultation (through, for example, discussions at district council convened sectoral committees), but, very often, such efforts are separate from local government efforts, and may compete with them.